 BREC outlines what parks, other facilities will reopen around Baton Rouge in 'phase 1'

-BATON ROUGE - The Baton Rouge Zoo, Bluebonnet Swamp Nature Trail and dog parks are among the BREC-operated locations that will reopen within the next week.
+BATON ROUGE - The Baton Rouge Zoo, Bluebonnet Swamp Nature Trail, and dog parks are among the BREC-operated locations that will reopen within the next week.

 Baton Rouge's recreation department released a comprehensive list Tuesday laying out which parks and other facilities will be accessible during phase one of the governor's plan to reopen Louisiana.